sriram-rao/diarycard/story.md

 The issues I had were that it was
 1. Ugly
-2. Tedious to fill -- too many phone taps
+2. Tedious to fill - too many phone taps
 3. Difficult to export (to share)
 4. Difficult to fill on my phone
 5. Difficult to export (to share) on my phone
-6. A weekly file, and so, needed file duplication.
+6. A weekly file, so it needed file duplication.

 To make this easier, I made a Notion database for each of the three group of measures in my spreadsheet.
 This made it a lot less ugly.
 Notion looks really neat!